oicr-ibc/cssscl/README.rst

 **CSSSCL** is a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short reads.

-Downloading and using `cssscl`` is free, if you use ``cssscl`` or its code in your work please acknowledge ``cssscl`` by citing Borozan I, Ferretti V. "*CSSSCL: a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short sequence reads.
+Downloading and using `cssscl`` is free, if you use ``cssscl`` or its code in your work please acknowledge ``cssscl`` by citing Borozan I and Ferretti V. "*CSSSCL: a python package that uses Combined Sequence Similarity Scores for accurate taxonomic CLassification of long and short sequence reads.
 Bioinformatics 2015.*"

 This is important for us since obtaining grants is one significant way to fund planning and implementation for our project.
 Also if you find ``cssscl`` useful in your research feel free to let us know.